 How can you find a new credit card that better suits your needs?

-When you close a credit card because of dissatisfaction with an annual fee or high APR, you can search for a better card right here.
-Also, check out our guide on how to find the best credit card for you here.
-May be you made a bad decision with your current credit card, but you can get a better one, this time.
+When you want to cancel a credit card because of dissatisfaction with an annual fee or interest rate, you can search for a better card right here.
+Also, check out our guide where we share how to find the best credit card for you here.

-SuperMoney enables you to weigh your options, check the best offers and read what other cardholders have to say about their experiences with credit cards through hundreds of user reviews.
+SuperMoney enables you to weigh your options, review our partner offers side-by-side, and read real user reviews.

 Finding the best personal credit cards for your needs has never been easier!
 Be on your way to a better credit card in minutes.